Lisa Driscoll (chair) | Jeanne Fazekas | Laura A. Giachetti | Nathan Knopp | Marnie Hall Martin | Eron M. McMillen | Jennifer Ramsey

 Counseling and Supports

-TRIO Counselors provide educational career counseling and academic advisement to students from freshman year until graduation.
+TRIO Counselors provide educational career counseling and academic advisement to students from their first year until graduation.
 New program students are interviewed and receive an orientation and academic plan.
 Counselors help students select and register for courses; monitor each student's academic performance; and provide students with information concerning academic resources, policies, procedures and practices.
 Program students receive priority registration, financial literacy and planning (including scholarship), personal development workshops, tutoring, mentorship, learning communities, graduate school planning, and grant aid (for those that meet criteria).
 Students may also participate in cultural enrichment opportunities offered on/off campus.
 Any student interested in services should contact the TRIO SSS office at 724-938-4230.

 Literacy and Academic Support